 When you are maintaining business records and organise these well, this will stand you in good stead.
 When we consider how to maintain records, if you keep up to this and ensure that the records are accurate, it’ll give you a good overall view of your company’s financial position.
 Indeed, when you organise your records well and are keeping business accounts, if these are accurate and up to date, you can view these at any moment in time, should you need to.

 It should be every contractor and small company owner’s aim to maintain accounts record keeping to a high standard.
 Indeed, keeping business records up to date is quite important.
-When limited company directors do so, they’ll have accurate data for either themselves or their accountant to:
+When limited company directors do so as the business grows, they’ll have accurate data for their accountant to:

 - Complete your business accounts for the company financial year and a company tax return.
-Once they’re complete, you can then file the financial statements etc with HMRC and Companies House.
+Once they’re complete, you can then file the financial statements and company tax return with Companies House and HMRC.

 - Complete your tax return for the personal tax year with income details from your company and any other personal income details.
 Once complete, you can file your tax return with HMRC.